Monday, October 2, 2023

 In-Person Parkinson's Fitness Classes

 This list details our in-person classes.
-You can click on the underlined address to access a map and directions.
-Look to the blue box under this section for links to our ongoing Zoom and recorded classes.
+Click on the underlined address to access a map and directions.
+Look to the blue box under this section for links to our Zoom and recorded classes.

 Mondays at 10am In-Person